Minenoura

 Once through the lower torii I could better see the upper one and the shrine.

-The vermilion torii at Shintō shrines are like doorways and gates at Buddhist temples, Judaism's Holy Temple in Jerusalem, Christian churches, and Islamic mosques — they mark passages into increasingly sacred space.
+The vermilion torii at Shintō shrines are like doorways and gates at Buddhist temples, Judaism's Holy Temple in Jerusalem, Christian churches, and Islamic mosques — each one marks a passage into increasingly sacred space.

 The kami Inari is associated with harvests, foxes, and general prosperity.
-Worship of Inari began in the 9th century CE.
+Worship of Inari began in the 9th century CE, Inari is the most popular of the Shintō kami.
+Out of the roughly 80,000 or more Shintō shrines, at least 32,000 are dedicated to Inari.

 Kitsune are foxes with paranormal abilities who serve as Inari guardian figures and messengers.
 Veneration of foxes goes back to the Jōmon period when fox teeth and jawbones were used to create necklaces.